jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

 the same format, so we're able to use the same regular expression on both types.

-The query below identifies `project.clj` and `build.boot` files, splits the file content into lines, and uses a regular expression to extract the library name and version.
-There is some filtering done to get rid of some spurious results.
+The query below identifies `project.clj` and `build.boot` files, splits each file into lines, and extracts referenced library names and versions using a regular expression.
+Additional filtering is done get rid of some spurious results.

 ```sql
 SELECT